wtbenica/text-clock/README.md

 - **Optional Date Display:** Time-only or time and date display.
 - **Fuzziness:** Displays the exact time or fuzzy time, rounded to five, ten, or fifteen minute intervals.

----
+#### Compatibility

+**Text Clock** is compatible with GNOME Shell 45 and later.

 ### Getting Started

 #### Installation

-###### Note on Availability

-This extension is not yet available on [extensions.gnome.org](https://extensions.gnome.org).
-Please follow the manual installation instructions provided below.
+This extension is not yet available on [extensions.gnome.org](https://extensions.gnome.org) but can be installed following the manual installation instructions provided below.

-###### Manual Installation
+###### Required Dependencies

-Before proceeding with the manual installation of _Text Clock_, ensure the following dependencies are installed:
+To use the Makefile for installation, you will need the following dependencies:

 - `npm`
 - `perl`
 - `make`
-- `git` (only needed if cloning the repository)

 ###### Pre-Installation Notes: